Debbie Abrahams MP (Oldham East and Saddleworth)

 Jake Berry MP (Rossendale and Darwen)

-Jake is a Conservative Party politician in the UK.
-His is the Member of Parliament for Rossendale and Darwen in south east Lancashire and is championing the curlew.
+Jake Berry is the Conservative Member of Parliament for Rossendale and Darwen in south east Lancashire and is championing the curlew.
 The constituency is made up of a number of small towns, deep valleys and the West Pennine Moors.
-Jake was previously Parliamentary Under Secretary of State in the Department of Communities and Local Government.
+Jake chairs the Northern Research Group and was previously Parliamentary Under Secretary of State in the Department of Communities and Local Government.

 “The Curlew is an iconic bird that can be seen on the hills surrounding Rossendale, Darwen and North Turton.
 I’m delighted to be able to support the RSPB with their work to protect this great British bird and campaign to protect its habitat amongst the West Pennine Moors.”View Species